nullibrew/openamneouniversalcondition/README.md

 Notice that the command adds `"NeoUniversal"` to `"conditions"`.

-## Trying the Environment Condition
+## Trying the Neo Universal Condition

-# 'TODO change the following for a graphDB example ....'

-Using OpenAM policy editor, create a policy in the "iPlanetAMWebAgentService" of the top level realm that allows HTTP GET access to `"http://www.example.com:80/*"` and that makes use of the custom subject and condition.
+Using OpenAM policy editor, create a policy in the "iPlanetAMWebAgentService" of the top level realm that allows HTTP GET access to `"http://www.example.com:80/*"` and that makes use of the Neo Universal Condition.

     {
-        "name": "Sample Policy",
+        "name": "Neo Policy",
         "active": true,
-        "description": "Try sample policy plugin",
+        "description": "Try Neo Universal Condition",
         "resources": [
             "http://www.example.com:80/*"
         ],